Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 Understanding how to build a controlled generate-execute-debug loop inside an isolated, bounded runtime is essential for anyone working on AI-assisted development tools.

-The key differentiator of a code agent is the feedback loop.
+A code agent is different because it has a feedback loop.
 Instead of a single generation pass, the agent uses the execution output (stdout/stderr) as a signal to refine its solution.

-In production, this means the difference between shipping a broken migration script and catching the bug before it touches the database.
+In production, this loop can catch a broken migration before it touches the database.
 A human developer writes code, runs it, reads the traceback, and edits.
-A code agent automates that exact rhythm, but only if the infrastructure can execute the code safely and return the result fast enough to stay inside the model's .
+A code agent automates that exact rhythm, but only if the infrastructure can execute the code safely and return the result fast enough to stay inside the model's context window.

 Write a function